The 5 Components of an Investor's Required Rate of Return

 - An Inflation Premium

 This is the rate that is added to an investment to adjust it for the market’s expectation of future inflation.
-For example, the inflation premium required for a one year corporate bond might be a lot lower than a thirty year corporate bond by the same company because investors think that inflation will be low over the short-run, but pick up in the future as a result of the trade and budget deficits of years past.
+For example, the inflation premium required for a one-year corporate bond might be a lot lower than a 30-year corporate bond by the same company because investors think that inflation will be low in the short term, but pick up in the future as a result of the trade and budget deficits of years past.

 - A Liquidity Premium

-Thinly traded investments such as stocks and bonds in a family controlled company require a liquidity premium.
+Some investments don't trade very often, and that presents a risk to the investor.
+Thinly traded investments such as stocks and bonds in a family-controlled company require a liquidity premium.
 That is, investors are not going to pay the full value of the asset if there is a very real possibility that they will not be able to dump the stock or bond in a short period of time because buyers are scarce.
 This is expected to compensate them for that potential loss.
-The size of the liquidity premium is the dependent upon an investor’s perception of how active a particular market is.
+The size of the liquidity premium is dependent upon an investor’s perception of how active a particular market is.

 - Default Risk Premium

-How likely do investors believe it is that a company will default on its obligation or go bankrupt?
+Do investors believe a company will default on its obligation or go bankrupt?
 Often, when signs of trouble appear, a company’s shares or bonds will collapse as a result of investors demanding a default risk premium.
-If someone were able to acquire assets that were trading at a huge discount as a result of a default risk premium that was too large, they could make a great deal of money.
+If someone were to acquire assets that were trading at a huge discount as a result of a default risk premium that was too large, they could make a great deal of money.
 Many asset management companies actually bought shares of Enron’s corporate debt during the now-famous meltdown of the energy-trading giant.
 In essence, they bought $1 of debt for only a few pennies.
 If they can get more than they paid in the event of a liquidation or reorganization, it can make them very, very rich.

-K-Mart is a wonderful example.
-Prior to its bankruptcy, hedge fund manager Eddie Lampert and distressed debt expert Marty Whitman of Third Avenue Funds, bought an enormous portion of the retailer’s debt.
+K-Mart is another example.
+Prior to the retailer's bankruptcy, distressed debt investors bought an enormous portion its debt.
 When the company was reorganized in bankruptcy court, the debt holders were given equity in the new company.
 Lampert then used his new controlling block of K-Mart stock with its improved balance sheet to start investing in other assets.

 - Maturity Premium

 Consider if interest rates rise to 9%.
 No investor is going to accept your bond, which is yielding only 7%, when they could easily go to the open market and buy a new bond that yields 9%.
-So, they will only pay a lower price than your bond is worth – not the full $10,000 – so that the yield is 9% (say, maybe $7,775.)
+So, they will only pay a lower price than your bond is worth – not the full $10,000—so that the yield is 9% (say, maybe $7,775.)
 This is why bonds with longer maturities are subject to much greater risk of capital gains or losses.
-Had interests rates fallen, the bond holder would have been able to sell his or her position for much more – say rates fell to 5% then he could have sold for $14,000.
-Again, this is a very simplified version of how it would be done and there is actually a good deal of algebra involved but the results are roughly the same.
+Had interests rates fallen, the bondholder would have been able to sell his or her position for much more.
+If rates fell to 5 percent, then he could have sold for $14,000.